Ontario condo developer suddenly cancels years-long sales deal — unless buyers pay $100K more | CBC News

 "This situation affects buyers at the earliest stages of this project, which had a scheduled completion date of over a year ago," she said.

-It would be "very difficult" to provide a detailed breakdown of price increases because they're across the board, Sciavilla said.
-Pace has also faced months-long delays getting building permits from the City of Barrie, which has held up construction and driven up costs, she added.
+Sciavilla said it would be "very difficult" to provide a detailed breakdown of price increases because they're across the board.
+She said Pace has also faced months-long delays getting building permits from the City of Barrie, which has held up construction and driven up costs.

 But the city disputes that claim.

-Michelle Banfield, director of development services, said there have been no permit or inspection delays for the project, even during the pandemic, and approvals all happened within "typical industry timelines."
-The city has issued building permits for 133 of the 300 units since June.
+Michelle Banfield, director of development services for the city, said there have been no permit or inspection delays for the project, even during the pandemic, and approvals all happened within "typical industry timelines."

 Banfield noted Barrie is ranked first in the Greater Toronto Area as the most efficient, helpful and cost-effective municipality for getting new housing developments approved, according to a 2020 Building Industry and Land Development Association report.